 Beautiful Natural Gardens

-Milner Gardens is the perfect spot to stretch your legs and a great place for the kids to run and explore!
+Milner Gardens is the perfect spot to stretch your legs along the Oceanside Route and an excellent place for the kids to run and explore!

 This seaside garden in Qualicum Beach offers 70 acres of unspoiled natural beauty.
 Stroll through the winding pathways lined with old Douglas Firs, or meander through 10 acres of woodland gardens filled with rhododendrons and trilliums.
-End the afternoon with High Tea at the Historic Milner House, while taking in the panoramic ocean views.
+End your exploration with Afternoon Tea at the Historic Milner House while enjoying the panoramic ocean views.

 Food with a View

-Qualicum Beach (that actual beach) is a great place to stop along the way.
-It’s where you can take in the magnificent ocean views…while eating ice cream!
-The recently renovated Shore Restaraunt (formerly called the Beach Hut) has a great patio, is licenced, and offers delicious food and beverages (cold and hot)…and sells ice cream too.
+Qualicum Beach (the actual beach) is a great place to stop along the way.
+You can enjoy the magnificent ocean views while enjoying a delicious treat from the Shore Restaurant.
+This seaside restaurant has a great patio, is licensed, offers delicious food and beverages (cold and hot), and sells ice cream, too.
+Insider tip: try their fish tacos and/or the dole whip cone!

 The Shore Restaurant’s official address is 2831 Island Hwy West.

 Another great waterfront dining option is at the Shady Rest.
 Opened in 1924, this casual waterfront fixture offers a seafood-centric pub menu and a great patio with spectacular ocean views.
-Make sure to try the clam chowder, as well as the deep-fried pickles!
+Make sure to try the clam chowder and the deep-fried pickles!
 (My mouth is watering as I am typing this).

 The official address of the Shady Rest is 3109 Island Hwy W, Qualicum Beach.